 For example, we can pass on details of people involved in fraud or other criminal activity affecting us to law enforcement.

-Roadness International and its subsidiaries
+Roadness and its subsidiaries

 We may share your personal information:

-- With our parent company, Roadness International
+- With our parent company, Roadness magazine

 - If all or any of our assets (eg a title owned by us) were to be sold to another business, the personal data relating to that title (eg the subscriber list / newsletter list etc) would be transferred to the new business owner.